codefellows-seattle-javascript-401d23/16-19-auth/README.md

 # Paths

-POST ROUTE: Adds a new account to the MongoDB database.
+AUTH-POST ROUTE: Adds a new account to the MongoDB database.
 - Successful POST operations result in a 200 status code.
 - POST operations with missing required fields result in a 400 status code.
 - POST operations containing a pre-existing unique value (e.g. email) will result in a 409 status code.